We welcome your additions:

 CDP: Carbon Disclosure Project.
-Multi-funded organization working to transform the way the world does business to prevent dangerous climate change and protect our natural resources.
+Multi-funded organizations working to transform the way the world does business to prevent dangerous climate change and protect our natural resources.

-CERES: Non-profit organization for sustainability leadership.
-Partners with GISR to create generally accepted sustainability ratings standards.
+CERES: Nonprofit organization for sustainability leadership.
+Partners with GISR to create generally accepted sustainability rating standards.

 ESG: Environmental, Social, and Governance Integration.
 Investment practices that actively identify sustainability factors when building portfolios.

 FTSE4Good Index Series: Benchmark indices designed to reflect a broad consensus on what constitutes good corporate responsibly practice globally.